Protecting pregnant and postpartum women, infants, and maternity care health workers from increasing heat

-We are an international research consortium studying how extreme heat affects pregnant and postpartum women, newborns, young children, and health workers who provide maternity care – an often-overlooked issue in plans for climate action.
+We are an international research consortium studying how increasing heat affects pregnant and postpartum women, newborns, young children, and health workers who provide maternity care – an often-overlooked issue in plans for climate action.

 Our research

-Designing a heat-health early warning system
+Designing a heat-health early warning system mobile app

-Reducing carbon footprints at maternity health facilities
+Reducing carbon footprints at maternity and neonatal care health facilities

 News from HIGH Horizons

-Addressing the impact of climate change on child health: An interview for Takeda with Dr Debra Jackson
+Addressing the impact of climate change on child health: an interview for Takeda with Dr Debra Jackson

 Debra Jackson, HIGH Horizons Deputy Scientific Coordinator and Takeda Chair in Global Child Health at the London School of Hygiene and Tropical Medicine, recently spoke with Takeda about our research in Europe…